stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.00_genome_analyses.md

 ## Reference genome
 - the reference is an unpublished Trichuris trichiura assembly generated in the Parasite Genomics team at Sanger
-- this is a new PacBio assembly, rahter than an improvement from the original assembly published by Foth et al (2014)
+- this is a new PacBio assembly, rather than an improvement from the original assembly published by Foth et al (2014)
 - this assembly is from worms extracted from Peter Nejsum that originated in Uganda, whereas the Foth assembly was from Ecuadorian worms.
 - this assembly didn't have an annotation when the project started